virendrasonar/Store-Rating-App/README.md

 ## 📷 Screenshots

 > Note: Some screenshots may not reflect the final version of the application.
-> Features such as input validation and enhanced security (e.g., bcrypt password hashing) were integrated in later stages of development.
+> Features such as input validation were integrated in later stages of development.